auroraextensions/docs/magento/extensions/1.x/magecroncloudfunctions/docs/installation.md

 <blockquote class="important">This documentation is for Magento 1.x.
-For Magento 2.x, see <a href="https://docs.nickolasburr.com/magento/extensions/2.x/croncloudfunctions/latest/">here</a>.</blockquote>
+For Magento 2.x, see <a href="https://docs.nickolasburr.com/magento/extensions/2.x/magecroncloudfunctions/latest/">here</a>.</blockquote>

 ## Installation Guide

-This guide explains how to install Cron Cloud Functions.
+This guide explains how to install Mage Cron Cloud Functions.

 ### Dependencies